 - January entrants, although not formally guaranteed University housing, almost always get in

-- The accommodation ranges from self-catered student houses in Clifton (near the University) to large catered halls of residence in Stoke Bishop (35 minutes walk across open parkland)
+- Accommodation ranges from self-catered student houses in Clifton (near the University) to large catered halls of residence in Stoke Bishop (35 minutes walk across open parkland)

-- Between these two lie a whole range of housing situations, each of which has its own merits
+- Between these two lie a whole range of housing situations

-- Past experience suggests that the catering plans on offer are rather more restrictive in both portion and menu than you may be used to, and not suitable for people who have any sort of dietary restrictions
+- Catering plans on offer are rather more restrictive in both portion and menu than you may be used to, and not suitable for people who have any sort of dietary restrictions

 - Self-catering is very easy, and a popular choice for international students